SkylineCommunications/dataminer-docs/connector-help/connector_help/Grass_Valley_IQAMD40.md

 # Grass Valley IQAMD40

-This driver allows you to set up and manage the IQMIX40 multi-channel video-over-IP transceiver, developed for use within low-latency and high-bandwidth Ethernet IP networks.
+This connector allows you to set up and manage the IQMIX40 multi-channel video-over-IP transceiver, developed for use within low-latency and high-bandwidth Ethernet IP networks.

 ## About